alecks/pylon-cli/site/src/installation.md

   git clone https://github.com/fjah/pylon-cli
   cd pylon-cli
   cargo build --release
+  mkdir -p ~/.pylon/bin
-  cp ./target/release/pylon-cli /usr/bin/pylon
+  cp ./target/release/pylon-cli ~/.pylon/bin/pylon
   ```

-Note that, if you're using the shell script, you may have to add `~/.pylon/bin` to your `PATH` variable.
+Note that, if you're using the shell script or building from source, you'll have to add `~/.pylon/bin` to your `PATH` variable.